fabschurt/docker-nginx/README.md

 # Docker Nginx

 This is a Docker Nginx base image, with a simple and clean configuration.
-You can’t use it as is, because the base config doesn’t define any default server.
+You can’t use it as is, because the default server defined in the config simply sends a 403 response back without serving anything.
 Instead, you must build your own image `FROM` this base image and `COPY` some virtual host config files to the right directory in the container&nbsp;:

 ```
 FROM fabschurt/nginx